-Did you know that some summer camps and after school activities may qualify as childcare for tax purposes?
-Find out more about what to ask your tax preparer.
+Did you know that some summer camps and after school activities qualify as childcare and can reduce your taxes?
+Find out more about what qualifies and how to get the tax credit.

 by ActivityHero Staff

-Your family’s after-school care and summer day camp expenses may be tax deductible as a Child and Dependent Care Expense.
-This can save you up to $1,050 for one child and $2,100 for two or more children, depending on your tax rate.
+Your family’s after-school care and summer day camp expenses may lower your taxes as a Child and Dependent Care Expense.
+If you paid a summer camp, daycare center, babysitter, or other care provider to care for a qualifying child under age 13 or a disabled dependent of any age, you may qualify for a tax credit up to 35 percent of qualifying expenses of $3,000 for one child or dependent, or up to $6,000 for two or more children or dependents.
 Even coding camps and after-school language classes can qualify, as long as your child is under 13 and meets the other criteria.

 Here are some of the key points you need to know to get the tax credit: